staillansag/staillansag.github.io/index.md

 description: Collection of useful information items and links
 ---

+Find here some useful information items and links regarding Software AG and its products.

+## Serverless and hybrid integrations

+## Integration microservices

+## API Management

 [Github Pages](https://pages.github.com) provide a simple way to make a website using [Markdown](https://daringfireball.net/projects/markdown/) and